-25 Joint planning with adjoining SSSPs and AEMO must ensure that impacts between regions are appropriately considered.
+22 Joint planning with adjoining SSSPs and AEMO must ensure that impacts between regions are appropriately considered.

-- (c) Step 3: Calculate the total three phase fault level at each SSN: - (i) Set up the power system for the region in which the SSSP's network is situated, to be consistent with Step 1: - (A) This includes keeping all generating systems and IBLs in service. - (B) IBR generating systems are to be represented by a Thevenin voltage source behind their proxy impedance.
-This proxy impedance is calculated as the inverse (negative) of the ΔAFL(MVA) quantity. (see illustration in Appendix A). - (ii) Calculate the three phase fault level at each SSN.
+- (A) This includes keeping all generating systems and IBLs in service. - (B) IBR generating systems are to be represented by a Thevenin voltage source behind their proxy impedance.
+This proxy impedance is calculated as the inverse (negative) of the Δ AFL(MVA) quantity. (see illustration in Appendix A). - (ii) Calculate the three phase fault level at each SSN.
 This is the total three phase fault level at the SSN. - (d) Step 4: Subtract the fault levels calculated in Step 3 and Step 2.
-This is the delta coefficient (Δ). - (e) Step 5: Subtract the Δ calculated in Step 4 from the Synchronous Three Phase Fault Level calculated in Step 2.
+This is the delta coefficient (Δ). - (e) Step 5: Subtract the \triangle calculated in Step 4 from the Synchronous Three Phase Fault Level calculated in Step 2.
 This is the AFL at the SSN.